 TetraScience’s lakehouse architecture and Delta tables enable us—and our customers—to create Gold layer datasets, following the Medallion architecture, that support advanced analytics and AI.
 “Views” can be constructed across schemas to capture the relationship and hierarchy of various data fields within specific scientific workflows or use cases, optimizing the data for consumption.
 These views become the starting point for our ontology.

-For example, TetraScience is actively testing ontologies with early adopters that map to scientific workflows, such as:
+For example, TetraScience is actively testing some ontologies with early adopters that map to the following workflows:

 Medallion Architecture